GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/experiments/experiments.md

      ```

 ### Summary:
-- The experiment evaluates the **bribery cost** for different voting rules by simulating multiple rounds and increasing the funding allocation for target projects by various percentages (1% to 30%).
+- The experiment evaluates the **cost of bribery** for different voting rules by simulating multiple rounds and increasing the funding allocation for target projects by various percentages (1% to 30%).
 - It records the average bribery cost required to achieve each percentage increase, helping to understand how vulnerable the system is to manipulation as the desired increase grows.
 - The results are stored in a CSV file for further analysis, making it easy to examine how different voting rules react to bribery attempts at various levels.

+# Cost of Control Experiment

 This script is designed to evaluate the **resistance to control** in a voting system using the **control** metric from the `EvalMetrics` class.
 The experiment is structured to examine how difficult it is to manipulate a voting system by adding or removing voters in order to increase the funding for a specific project by a specified percentage.

-# Control Experiment
+### Key Components of the Experiment

-4. **Experiment Parameters for Control Sweep**:
+1. **Experiment Parameters for Control Sweep**:
    - The experiment aims to evaluate how many voters need to be added or removed to achieve a desired percentage increase in funding for a project.
 The range of desired increases is specified between **1%** and **30%** in **30 iterations**.

    ```python